-This is about letting everything go.
+This is about letting it all go.
 Too often I dwell on the doors that have closed in my life…and mistakenly miss the ones that open.

-While your in it, its hard to see and hear those doors open.
-But really challenge yourself to look and listen closely.
-Doors will close all the time.
+While you’re in it, it’s hard to see and hear those doors open.

-Randy Pausch, the cancer patient who wrote “The Last Lecture” delivered a sentence that seemed just for me and just at the right time.
-He says…
+Randy Pausch, the cancer patient who wrote “The Last Lecture” wrote something that seemed just for me and just at the right time.
+He said…

 “So that was a setback.
 But I kept my mantra in mind.
 The brick walls are there for a reason.
 They’re not there to keep us out.
 The brick walls are there to give us a chance to show how badly we want something.”